The purpose of the warm up and movemement preparation system for our adolescent athletes is to:

 - Javorek Complex (dumbbells or barbells or stick)

 -This complex will be used in many cases when the training focus for the day is in the weight room.

-One really important aspect of the warm up and movement preparation routine will be to do as much as possible barefoot/sock foot depending on the surface we are on.
+One really important aspect of the warm-up and movement preparation routine will be to do as much as possible barefoot/sock foot depending on the surface we are on.
 This will help to strengthen important stabilizer muscles and increase proprioception.
-Shoes have taken over the roll of the stabilizing the feet muscles and the feet are weaker because of it.
+Shoes have taken over the role of stabilizing the feet muscles and the feet are weaker because of it.

 Discover the complete warm up system and more, check out Ground Breaking 2 DVD set.